Weizeny/VpetFoodUpdater/README.md

 Program with ChatGPT and a cute innocent MeowMeow.
 This Mod is mainly aiming to Upgrade the Foods/gifts/items/etcs mods which is out of date.
 So tuning down the Prices of Foods is the most thing what I want to do, but truly this is only the practice for my next mod VpetWorkUpdater.
-So please sit tight, after I got this programming experience.
+And please sit tight, after I got this programming experience.
 I can make it much more faster ASAP.
 I will explain “How to do” and “What to do” below.

 1.How to use it?